This article is about the most common aging brain problem that you may have never heard of.

 2. But, many older adults with cerebral SVD on MRI are asymptomatic, and do not notice any difficulties.
-This is especially true of seniors with mild cerebral SVD.
+This is especially true of aging adults with mild cerebral SVD.

-3. Seniors with cerebral SVD are at increased risk of developing the problems above, often within a few years time.
+3. Older adults with cerebral SVD are at increased risk of developing the problems above, often within a few years time.
 This is especially true of people with moderate or severe cerebral SVD.

 What causes cerebral small vessel disease?

 This is a topic of intense research, and the experts in this area tend to really nerd out when discussing it.
 (Read the scholarly papers listed below to see what I mean.)
 One reason it’s difficult to give an exact answer is that cerebral SVD is a broad umbrella term that encompasses many different types of problems with the brain’s small blood vessels.